 - Improve customer relations.
 Live chat isn’t just for car sales.
 Your customer service department can utilize chat to engage upset shoppers and give you a second chance.

 Bottom line, live chat is a win-win for everyone.
 And the numbers don’t lie.
-If your shoppers increasingly prefer to utilize text-based communications to engage with dealerships, and you’re not one of them, they’re engaging with the competition!
+If your shoppers increasingly prefer to utilize text-based communications to engage with dealerships, and you’re not one of them, they’re going with the competition!

 If you do have chat, you need to ensure your staff or managed chat provider is providing the best customer service to your prospective buyers.
 The increasing trend in chat and text popularity means more and more shoppers are bound to communicate with your business this way.